NERC Council - Membership

 Nick joined the Co-op from Kingfisher plc, a FTSE 100 international retailer, where he was a member of the retail board and held a number of executive positions over the period 2007-13.
 He led the development of the international sustainability strategy 'Net Positive' and was also responsible for the group's Government Affairs & Regulatory programme.

 Nick has extensive governance experience, having been Group Legal Director, General Counsel and Company Secretary for FTSE 100 businesses for over 20 years, originally qualifying as a solicitor at Linklaters & Paines in 1993.

 Matthew Harwood (PhD, CEng) is a strategist focussed on leading global businesses through fundamental market change via the development and delivery of growth strategies, innovation, acquisitions and portfolio rationalisation.
-He is the Global Vice President, Strategy and Sustainability at McDermott and has a wealth of experience across oil and gas, utilities, chemicals, clean technology and renewables sectors derived from executive and non-executive roles.
-Matthew is on the board of Netpower – a business building a zero carbon power generation technology.
+He is the Vice President of Strategy at the Oil and Gas Climate Initiative and has a wealth of experience across oil and gas, utilities, chemicals, clean technology and renewables sectors derived from executive and non-executive roles.